Mehrnoosh64/Split_Membrane/README.md

 How to make a split bilayer:
 You need to run "Splitter.sh".
 To run the script, you need to have the following files in the working folder:
-1. step7_10.gro
+1. input.gro
-2. step7_10.tpr
+2. input.tpr
     (.gro and .tpr files of your desired membrane made by charmm36 force field.
-    The default files are step7_10.gro and step7_10.tpr obtained from charmm-gui website.
+    For example, you can use step7_10.gro and step7_10.tpr obtained from charmm-gui website.)
-    If you use other .gro and .tpr files, edit the name in the script)
 3. initial_topol.top
 4. water_deletor.pl (Written by Justin Lemkul, jalemkul@vt.edu)
 5. Split_Splipids_2020.ff folder